Origin Of The Term Soccer

 The Scientific/Linguistic Perspective

 From a purely linguistic standpoint, "soccer" is an example of a clipping, a shortening of a longer word or phrase.
-It's a common process in language evolution, resulting in informal and often colloquial terms.
+Also, it's a common process in language evolution, resulting in informal and often colloquial terms.
 The use of clippings in sporting terminology is particularly frequent, due to the need for quick, easily-remembered terms in fast-paced environments.

 Frequently Asked Questions (FAQs)